How to create a website with WordPress in 2021

 Create a WordPress website step by step

-All you have to do is follow the instructions and you will have a professional good looking website as the end result.
+All you have to do is follow the instructions, and you will have a professional good looking website as a result.

 In addition, I will give you tips on how to take your website to the next level.

 Are you ready?
 Let’s start creating a website right now!
 Below is the table of contents, so you can go directly to a section you want to look at.

 You can also use the table of contents to pick up where you left off later while creating your website.